Chart Color Schemes

 Population

-Population growth drivers in Como are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Como are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Como's population is around 16,029 as of November 2025.
-This reflects an increase of 1,454 people since the 2021 Census, which reported a population of 14,575 people.
-The change is inferred from the estimated resident population of 15,941 from the ABS as of June 2024 and an additional 177 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,508 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Como's growth of 10.0% since the 2021 census exceeded the national average of 8.9%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 97.1% of overall population gains during recent periods.
+Como's population, as of November 2025, is approximately 16,029 people.
+This figure represents a 10.0% increase since the 2021 Census, which reported a population of 14,575.
+The growth was inferred from the estimated resident population of 15,941 in June 2024 and an additional 177 validated new addresses since the Census date.
+This results in a population density of 2,508 persons per square kilometer, placing Como in the upper quartile relative to other locations assessed by AreaSearch.
+The area's growth rate exceeded the national average of 8.9%, indicating it is a regional growth leader.
+Overseas migration contributed approximately 97.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Moving forward with demographic trends, an above median population growth is projected for national areas, with Como expected to grow by 2,955 persons to 2041, recording a gain of 17.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+By 2041, Como is projected to have an above median population growth of national areas.
+The area is expected to grow by 2,955 persons over this period, reflecting a total gain of 17.9%.

 Frequently Asked Questions - Population